Donor Egg Success Rates

 - Number of embryos transferred

-Our current average pregnancy rate for the last 10 years is 74% and live birth rate of 72% and a twin live birth rate (non-identical) is 9.2%.
+Our current average pregnancy rate for the last 3 years has increased to 80% and live birth rate of 72% and a twin live birth rate (non-identical) is 9.2%.

 These results are essentially similar to IVF success rates in Australia and Overseas, taking into account the donor’s age, ( 24-32 years) with the majority being under 30 years, coupled with multiple embryo transfer again the majority of patients electing for 2 embryos to be transferred.